coreyhu/Urbanist/README.md

   <img src="https://raw.githubusercontent.com/coreyhu/Urbanist/master/documentation/readme/demo.png" width=80%>
 </p>

-Urbanist is an open source low-contrast, geometric sans serif inspired by Modernist typography.
-Designed from elementary shapes, Urbanist carries an intentional neutrality that grants it versatility across a variety of print and digital mediums.
+Urbanist is a low-contrast, geometric sans-serif inspired by Modernist design and typography.
+The project was launched by Corey Hu in 2020 with 9 weights and accompanying italics.
+Conceived from elementary shapes, Urbanist's neutrality makes it a versatile display font for print and digital mediums.
+The font is currently available as a variable font with "Weight" and "Italic" axes.

 <p align="center">
   <img src="https://raw.githubusercontent.com/coreyhu/Urbanist/master/documentation/readme/styles.png" width=80%>